csandman/chakra-react-select/README.md

 );
 ```

-- One thing I added which isn't specific to Chakra or react-select is sticky group headers.
+- One additional feature which isn’t specific to Chakra or react-select is sticky group headers.
 It adds a border to the bottom of the header and keeps it in view while its corresponding group of options is visible.
 This can be very nice for when you have long lists of grouped options so you can always tell which group of options you're looking at.
 To add it, pass the `hasStickyGroupHeaders` prop to the select component.
   - Example: https://codesandbox.io/s/chakra-react-select-hasstickygroupheaders-wg39g?file=/example.js

 ```js